isledecomp/reccmp/README.md

 ## Tooling

 All scripts will become available to use in your terminal with the `reccmp-` prefix.
-The example usages below assume that the retail binaries have been copied to `./legobin`.
+Note that these scripts need to be executed in the directory where `reccmp-build.yml` is located.

 * [`decomplint`](/reccmp/tools/decomplint.py): Checks the decompilation annotations (see above)
     * e.g. `reccmp-decomplint --module LEGO1 LEGO1`